 I’ve been working in the automotive industry for over 20 years, with a career that started as the editorial assistant for Hot Rod magazine before launching Super Street magazine as one of its original staff writers in 1996.
 I enjoyed covering the burgeoning import tuner scene between 1996 and 1998 (years before the first Fast & Furious movie), but even in 1998 it was obvious the print industry was struggling to remain viable, so after 4 years at Petersen Publishing I made the leap online.
-Over the next 18 years I served as editor in chief at a start-up car-buying site, CEO at my own consumer automotive website, and, now, as Executive Publisher at Autotrader and Kelley Blue Book.
+Over the next 18 years I served as editor in chief at Edmunds.com, CEO at my own consumer automotive website, and, now, as Executive Publisher at Autotrader and Kelley Blue Book.

 In that time I’ve owned a wide swath of cars and motorcycles, ranging from a 1970 Dodge Challenger R/T SE to a 1974 Pontiac Firebird Trans Am SD455, plus too many vintage British bikes to count.
 My interest in pre-electronic-ignition machinery, which started before I could drive and was influenced by two grease monkey older brothers, eventually gave way to modern performance cars like a 1991 Dodge Stealth R/T Twin Turbo, a 2001 Ford Mustang Bullitt and a 2005 Ford GT.
 The Ford GT was one of the first vehicles I bought new, getting it with 7 miles on the odometer after ordering the GT to my specifications directly from Ford.